Career Timeline of Kash Patel: Major Achievements and Milestones

 How Kash Patel built a successful career.
 Explore key moments that defined the journey.

-Kashyap Pramod Patel is an American lawyer who became the director of the Federal Bureau of Investigation in 2025.
-He also briefly served as the acting director of the Bureau of Alcohol, Tobacco, Firearms and Explosives from February to April 2025.
+Kashyap Pramod Patel, known as Kash Patel, is an American lawyer who has held significant leadership positions in federal law enforcement.
+He became the director of the Federal Bureau of Investigation in 2025.
+Prior to this role, Patel briefly served as the acting director of the Bureau of Alcohol, Tobacco, Firearms and Explosives from February to April 2025.
+His career reflects a notable presence in the realms of law and federal administration.

-In 2005, Kash Patel began his legal career as a public defender in Miami-Dade County, Florida.
-He also later worked as a federal public defender for the Southern District of Florida.
+In 2005, Kash Patel began his career as a public defender in Miami-Dade County, Florida, and subsequently served as a federal public defender for the Southern District of Florida.

 2012: Joined Department of Justice

-In 2012, Kash Patel temporarily served as a representative for the Criminal Division on the case against the perpetrators of the Benghazi attack.
-He was removed due to disagreements with the U.S. Attorney's Office for the District of Columbia.
+In 2012, Kash Patel temporarily represented the Criminal Division in the case against the perpetrators of the Benghazi attack, but was later removed due to disagreements with the U.S. Attorney's Office for the District of Columbia, which led the case.

 2013: Assigned to National Security Division

-By 2013, Kash Patel had been assigned to the National Security Division as a prosecutor, concurrently serving as a legal liaison for the Joint Special Operations Command.
+By 2013, Kash Patel had been assigned to the National Security Division as a prosecutor and also served as a legal liaison for the Joint Special Operations Command.

 April 2017: Joined House Permanent Select Committee on Intelligence

-In April 2017, Kash Patel began working for the House Permanent Select Committee on Intelligence, led by Representative Devin Nunes, investigating alleged Ukrainian interference in the 2016 United States elections.
+In April 2017, Kash Patel began working for the House Permanent Select Committee on Intelligence, under Representative Devin Nunes.

 2017: Left Department of Justice